...

 Don’t get stuck in the hamster wheel of constantly feeding more money into ads.
 Build listings that convert, maintain inventory that supports consistent delivery promises, and use advertising strategically to climb organic rankings.

-When you get the efficiency fundamentals right, sales come to you.
+When you get the Amazon Efficiency Maximization fundamentals right, sales come to you.
 That’s the difference between building a sustainable Amazon business and just paying rent for temporary visibility.

 Picture of Hymie Zebede